2023/2024 Housing Residential Agreement

 All residents living in College Housing must have signed and submitted a housing contract.
 Students who have not submitted and received approval of a housing contract are not allowed to live in housing under any circumstances.

 Residents may not allow any person to live or stay beyond the guest policy duration in their room.
-Residents who allow others to live illegally (squat) in their room may be eligible for contract termination.
+Residents who allow others to live illegally (squat) in their room may be eligible for contract termination as decided by the college.

 Live-in minors, children, or dependents of housing residents are prohibited from residing in housing.